Last Updated on

-Maine Coons smart and known for their dog-like qualities; they are loyal and will often bond with one person in the family.
+The Maine Coon is known for their dog-like qualities; with a loyal disposition, they often bond with one person in the family.
 The Maine Coon is known as the gentle giant of the cat world and do have a very kind and gentle outlook on life.

 Their intelligence makes them easy to train.
 High activity levels through to couch potatoes are ways of describing the day of a Maine Coon.
 Maine Coons love to climb and be up high, so heavy-based scratching poles are a necessity.
 Water is also a favourite, to drink, play in or in some cases swim in.
 You will never be safe in the bath or shower if you share your home with a Maine Coon.

-The Maine Coon loves human companionship and will follow you around the house and be a part of what you are doing.
+Maine Coons thrive on human companionship and will follow you around the house and like to be a part of what you are doing.
 Some can be talkative, their voice is more a high-pitched trill than a meow and can be used in various tones depending on how they want to talk to us.

 All in all, the Maine Coon is a healthy cat, although some Maine Coons can be prone to the following health problems.